-Tools for listening and talking - to help me when interac Tools for listening and talking - to help me when interacting or presenting within and beyond my place of learning ing As I listen and talk in different situations, I am learning to take turns and LIT 0-02a/ENG 0-03a ake turns and am developing my awareness of when to talk and when to listen. k and when to listen.
-Developing Consolidating Secure I can make eye contact.
+Tools for listening and talking - to help me when interac Tools for listening and talking - to help me when interacting or presenting within and beyond my place of learning ing As I listen and talk in different situations, I am learning to take turns and LIT 0-02a/ENG 0-03a take turns and am developing my awareness of when to talk and when to listen. k and when to listen.
+Developing Consolidating Secure l can make eye contact.
 I can keep eye contact.
 I can abide by the rules of turn taking.
 I can begin to take turns to speak.
 I can wait for my turn to speak.
-I can follow more than one oral instruction at a time I can carry out a simple routine with adult guidance e.g. I can follow a simple spoken instruction. e.g. Get your school bag and put on your coat.
+I can follow more than one oral instruction at a time e.g. Get vour school bag and but on your coat.
+I can carry out a simple routine with adult guidance e.g. I can follow a simple spoken instruction.
 Sit on the hot-spot, tidy up my toys, lay out the snack cups I can carry out simple routines with little adult interaction.
 I can maintain a sequence when giving or following information, instruction or direction. non-verbal clues as to when I should/not I can participate as a listener and speaker in a group engaged in a given task.
 I can sit appropriately (for short spells) for a discussion.

 Nursery

 KingsWellies

-Planner - K
+Planner - I

-inglish
+y and English

-Literacy and E
+Literacy a